JayakrishnaKarri/JayakrishnaKarri/README.md

 👋 Hi, I'm Jayakrishna!

-🔭 I’m currently working in Wipro
+🔭 I’m currently working in Wipro as Software Engineer.

 🔧 Self-driven and passionate coder with a love for solving problems and writing efficient code.